 The Great Decisions program is a series of discussions on current international issues based on materials from the Foreign Policy Association.

-Sectarianism in the Middle East.
+The Rise of ISIS Born out of an umbrella organization of Al Qaeda in Iraq, the Islamic State in Iraq and Syria (ISIS) burst onto the international stage after it seized Falluja in December 2013.
+Since then, the group has seized control of a number of critical strongholds in the country and declared itself a caliphate, known as the Islamic State.
+Still, the question remains: What is ISIS, and what danger does it pose to U.S. interests?t.
 Many of the current conflicts in the Middle East have been attributed to sectarianism, a politicization of ethnic and religious identity.
 From the crisis in Iraq and Syria to the tension between Iran and Saudi Arabia, the struggle between Sunni and Shi`i groups for dominance is tearing apart the region and shows no signs of abating.
 But for all the religious discourse permeating the conflict, much of its roots are political, not religious.
 How does sectarianism fit into a larger narrative of the Middle East?
 How have governments manipulated sectarian differences?
 And finally, what is the U.S. doing about it?

 New members are welcome.
 You do not have to be a LWV member to join a group.